 What goes into liabilities and equity?

-Your liabilities and equity make up the bottom half of the balance sheet and explain how your business gained its assets.
+Your liabilities and equity make up the bottom half of the balance sheet layout and explain how your business gained its assets.
 Where did the money come from that I used to purchase my barista machine?
 Am I paying for my inventory on credit?

 Everything about this coffee shop had to be funded at some point, by something, either through debt, or by money invested into the business, or by profits the business itself made.